 Cold rainy weather can’t dampen the spirits of returning Soldiers and their Families

 Fort Campbell, KY – On a cold rainy night 102 soldiers from the 194th Military Police Company, 101st Sustainment Brigade (Lifeliners), returned to Fort Campbell after a 9 month deployment to Iraq as part of Operation Iraqi Freedom.
-The returning soldiers included 24 from the 372nd Inland Cargo Transport Company, 9 from the 305th Quartermaster Company, and 16 from the 212th Combat Stress Control Medical Detachment.

-Around 3:23pm the plane touched and the family members streamed outside to see their loved ones get off the plane.
+Around 11:30pm the plane touched and the family members streamed outside to see their loved ones get off the plane.
 After deplaning as the soldiers walked briskly to the hanger, every eye focused on the crowd searching for their loved ones, but with the darkness acting as a cloak it wasn’t easy.
 The crowd was doing the same, and as those in the crowd spotted their soldier, they shouted out his or her name to attract their attention.

 When the soldiers had passed, the families returned into the hanger to take part in the short ceremony that was all that stood between them and their loved ones.

 The Ceremony begins with the opening of the hanger door.
 The soldiers march into the facility as those in the crowd cheer wildly for them.
-There is a brief ceremony consisting of a short prayer of thanks for their return, followed by short remarks from Brig.
-Gen. Jeffery N. Colt, the Deputy Commander of the 101st Airborne Division; who when possible personally welcomes the returning soldiers back home.
+There is a brief ceremony consisting of a short prayer of thanks for their return, followed by remarks from Maj.
+Gen. James McConville, Commander of the 101st Airborne Division; who when possible personally welcomes the returning soldiers back home.

 At the conclusion of the ceremony, the Soldiers are given 20 minutes of family time which enables them to begin the reunification process with their families.

 It’s quite a sight to see as these brave warriors rock hard demeanor melt when they hold their children, and kiss their mothers, wives, or girlfriends for the first time in a year.
 Believe me, there is never a dry eye in the house.